LEARNING THE ART OF DOCUMENTARY MAKING

 I think every documentarist needs to step in front of the camera once.
 To feel how it is to be filmed, to understand the needs of the subjects and to learn about the art of honesty.

-have always been quite a traumatised person due to my hostile childhood but I did not want to handle very heavy subject of actual traumatisation.
+have always been quite a traumatized person due to my hostile childhood but I did not want to handle the very heavy subject of actual traumatization.
 So I chose one symptom of it, my eating problems.
-I wanted this to be a creative documentary, so that I include actors, effects and fast transitions from one place to another.
+I wanted this to be a creative documentary so that I include actors, effects and fast transitions from one place to another.
 And good music.

 My lovely daughter Petra agreed to be in it, to help to reflect me as a mother with eating problems.
-I went through all my life situation in which eating could be observed differently; from one pizza slice a day in New York to fasting retreats in Asia.
+I went through all my life situations in which eating could be observed differently; from one pizza slice a day in New York to fasting retreats in Asia.
 It was an interesting journey to my life.
-I also included therapeutic methods I use for observing my inner state, especially body wise.
+I also included therapeutic methods I use for observing my inner state, especially body-wise.

 POINTS OF REFLECTION

 I guess it worked well as my teacher was very hyped about it.
-It was also chosen to be shown in the Viscult anthropological film festival in Finland.
+It was also chosen to be shown at the Viscult Anthropological Film Festival in Finland.
 I should have gone there as a director and maker but I felt too much shame to do that.
-So instead I watched the live-stream from Helsinki.
-I heard the presenter to say: I think Seija is watching this and I wonder why she never came here…Such is level of difficulty when being truly visible is an issue.
-Well here I am almost visible, via my projection.
+So instead I watched the live stream from Helsinki.
+I heard the presenter say: I think Seija is watching this and I wonder why she never came here…Such is level of difficulty when being truly visible is an issue.
+Well, here I am almost visible, via my projection.

-I recommend everyone interested in documentary making to study how storylines are built to provide an audience a satisfying experience of being delivered a continuous, rich, emotionally fulfilling and professional film.
+I recommend everyone interested in documentary making to study how storylines are built to provide an audience with a satisfying experience of being delivered a continuous, rich, emotionally fulfilling and professional film.
 Once you learn that you can turn everything upside down if you want to!
-You may ask me to teach about documentary making.
-I have coached couple of scripts and it was a good learning experience for both of us.
+You may ask me to teach you about documentary making.
+I have coached a couple of script writing processes and it was a good learning experience for all.

 FOOD – Too Much To Digest